What does a US government shutdown actually mean? – DW – 12/20/2024

 What is a US government shutdown?

-A government shutdown happens when the government has not agreed on its annual budget in part or in whole.
+A government shutdown occurs when the government has not agreed on its annual budget, in whole or in part.
 It impacts discretionary spending, which must be appropriated each year.

 Such a shutdown basically means that the federal government stops paying federal employees and contractors who work for the government.
 It is a situation that impacts each part of the government differently.

-In the past there have been partial shutdowns when some of the budget had been approved, leaving some agencies fully funded and able to work as usual.
-And there were wider shutdowns when none of the budget had been signed into law.
+In the past, there have been partial shutdowns when some of the budget had been approved, leaving some agencies fully funded and able to work as usual.
+There have also been wider shutdowns when none of the budget had been signed into law.

 During a full shutdown all non-essential US government agencies and programs close since they depend on annual government funding.